-Four ways to boost allotment biodiversity
+Four tips for boosting allotment biodiversity

 Green corridors begin in gardens and allotments.
 It can be easy to overlook the positive contribution allotment plots can have on biodiversity loss – but with around 250,000 allotments in the UK, they form a vital link to the wider world of nature, especially in urban settings.